tolo/InterfaCSS/README.markdown

 endSubViews];
 ```

+The pattern of the shorthand is basically this: `[ISSBuildXXX:...` = `[ISSViewBuilder XXXWithStyle:...`, and you can create all the views supported by ISSViewBuilder using this shorthand (that is: `ISSBuildRoot`, `ISSBuildView`, `ISSBuildCollectionView`, `ISSBuildImageView`, `ISSBuildScrollView`, `ISSBuildTableView`, `ISSBuildWebView`, `ISSBuildActivityIndicator`, `ISSBuildButton`, `ISSBuildLabel`, `ISSBuildProgressView`, `ISSBuildSlider`, `ISSBuildStepper`, `ISSBuildSwitch`, `ISSBuildTextField`, `ISSBuildTextView`, `ISSBuildTableViewCell`).

+Furthermore, you can also use the `beginSubViews` and `endSubViews` macros to make adding of subviews cleaner, as shown above.

 #### Using a view definition file
-Another way of creating a view hiearchy is by using an XML-based view definition file.
-This way also have the benefit of making the view hierarchy very easy to understand, and just like the programmatic way, you can specify multiple style classes in the `class` attribute and you can assign views to properties by using the `property` attribute ("fileOwner" is first attempted, then superview).
+Another way of creating a view hierarchy is by using an XML-based view definition file.
+This way also have the benefit of making the view hierarchy very easy to understand, and just like the programmatic way, you can specify multiple style classes in the `class` attribute and you can assign views to properties by using the `property` attribute (`fileOwner` is first attempted, then superview).

 Using a view definition file, you also have the option of creating prototype views (use the `prototype` attribute), which can be useful for table view cells for instance.